SmartFlow-AI4CFD/SmartFlow/README.md

 ## Acknowledgements

 SmartFlow has benefited from the expertise and support of many individuals in the computational fluid dynamics and high-performance computing communities.

-### Research Collaborators
 We are grateful for the valuable discussions with:

 - Francisco Alcántara Ávila
 - Di Zhou
 - Pol Suárez Morales